grapefruitinc/grapefruit/README.md

 Contributing
 ------------

-Please use spaced-tabs (don't use real tabs!!
-Sublime Text 2 and any decent editor will have an option to replace tabs with spaces).
-2 space tabs please.
+Please use 2 spaced-tabs (don't use real tabs, Sublime Text 2 and any decent editor will have an option to replace tabs with spaces).

 Administration
 --------------